 \subsubsection{Per-class calibration}

 \paragraph{Per-class calibration}

 Figure~\ref{fig:ece-vs-samplecount} shows the ECE scores per class over the number of samples in each class.
 Different models are shown by colour.
-The well-performing models by ECE according to Table~\ref{tab:calibration-results} are Perch v2 and ConvNeXt$_{BS}$, which show very low ECE scores exhibiting a linear increase with the number of samples per class.
+The well-performing models by ECE according to Table~\ref{tab:calibration-results} are Perch v2 and ConvNeXt$_{BS}$, which show very low ECE scores that exhibit a linear increase with the number of samples per class.
 AudioProtoPNet and BirdMAE, on the other hand, show less consistent ECE values and both models seem to exhibit a distinct split between many classes reaching low ECE values ($ECE < 0.04$) and higher ECE values ($ECE > 0.06$).
-For the largest class AudioProtoPNet and BirdMAE reach ECE values below Perch v2 and ConvNeXt$_{BS}$.
+For the largest class, AudioProtoPNet and BirdMAE reach ECE values below Perch v2 and ConvNeXt$_{BS}$.

 The very large spread of ECE values for the underrepresented classes in AudioProtoPNet and BirdMAE provides an explanation for the poor performance per dataset in the previous section.
-Well-calibrated classes can be masked by poorly classified samples and result in low overall calibration performances.
+Well-calibrated classes can be masked by poorly calibrated classes, resulting in low overall calibration performance.
 The distinct difference in class-wise performance could be influenced by some classes occurring only in very challenging noise conditions, resulting in an overall underperformance for that class.
 It further highlights that calibration scores can vary greatly between classes of very similar sizes.

 \paragraph{Common and Rare Species Calibration}